cyue0016/polite_minor_thesis/README.md

 python src/model/LSTM-CNN-multi-GPU-new_vocab.py --test --ckpt ckpt/politeness_classifier_2 [path of the checkpoint trained model] --tokenized_file data/stanfordMOOCForumPostsSet/tokenized_forum.pkl [path of the preprocessed excel file] --output_file data/stanfordMOOCForumPostsSet/stanfordMOOCForumPostsSet.csv [path of the new csv file]
 ```

-The best trained model is also uploaded to under ckpt/ for easier reference
+The best trained model is also uploaded to under ckpt/ for easier reference.

+Only the scripts mentioned are modified for the project.

 ## Politeness Analysis
-Now with the politeness score generated from LSTM-CNN model, we may use the python script to conduct the analysis.
+Now with the politeness score generated from LSTM-CNN model, we may use the ipynb file to conduct the analysis together with convo package

 ## Citations